Preparedness Advice Blog

 Now, if you are an experienced and well-prepared prepper and are at home with your preps, you probably don’t need to read any further.
 However, if you are a beginning prepper, one of the average sheep with no supplies, or an experienced prepper who is caught away from their preps, you need to read this.
 Here is a list of emergency supplies that will disappear rapidly and where to find them.…Read More...

 I see many different ways that people are preparing to survive TEOTWAWKI.
 Some are choosing to go as lone wolfs, others as isolated homesteaders.
 I think in terms of a village.
 A group that will cooperate together will normally survive in better shape than smaller groups.

 By a village I use the term loosely, it can be friends, family, a church group, an organization or a small town.
 The whole idea is that you have a number of people who will work together for the common good.
-They will not all be equipped and supplied in the same way. …Read More...
+They will not all be equipped and supplied in the same way.
+As with any group, some will put more into it than others. …Read More...